Vandalic War: Opposing forces

-The war
+War

 Belisarius' army sails to Africa

 Amidst much pomp and ceremony, with Justinian and the Patriarch of Constantinople in attendance, the Roman fleet set sail around 21 June 533.
 The initial progress was slow, as the fleet spent five days at Heraclea Perinthus waiting for horses and a further four days at Abydus due to lack of wind.
 The fleet left the Dardanelles on 1 July, and crossed the Aegean Sea to the port of Methone, where it was joined by the last contingents of troops.
 Belisarius took advantage of an enforced stay there due to a lull in the wind to train his troops and acquaint the disparate contingents with each other.
 It was at Methone, however, that 500 men died of dysentery caused by mouldy bread.
 According to Procopius, the responsibility fell on John the Cappadocian, who had cut costs by baking it only once, with the result that the bread went bad.
 Justinian was informed, but John does not appear to have been punished.
 Belisarius took steps to remedy the situation, and the army soon recovered.

 From Methone, the fleet sailed up the Ionian Sea to Zacynthus, from where they crossed over to Italy.
 The crossing took longer than expected due to lack of wind, and the army suffered from lack of fresh water when the supplies they had brought aboard went bad.
 Eventually, the fleet reached Catania in Sicily, from where Belisarius sent Procopius ahead to Syracuse to gather intelligence on the Vandals' activities.
 By chance, Procopius met a merchant friend of his there, whose servant had just arrived from Carthage.
 The latter informed Procopius that not only were the Vandals unaware of Belisarius' sailing, but that Gelimer, who had just dispatched Tzazon's expedition to Sardinia, was away from Carthage at the small inland town of Hermione.
 Procopius quickly informed Belisarius, who immediately ordered the army to re-embark and set sail for the African coast.
 After sailing by Malta, they reached Cape Caputvada on the eastern shore of modern Tunisia some 162 Roman miles (240 km) south from Carthage.